 Server Manager

-The EBMS software has traditionally connected to the data source using a local-area-network (LAN), wide-area-network (WAN), or virtual-private-network (VPN).
-These means of network connections offer a flexible means of communication but requires complex network technologies.
+The EBMS software has traditionally connected to the data source using a Local Area Network (LAN), Wide Area Network (WAN), or Virtual Private Network (VPN).
+These network connections offer a flexible means of communication but require complex network technologies.
 This common communication method is referred to the EBMS Direct communication method within this section.

 A new alternative method used by many of new products including remote tools and apps is the flexible and simple connection using the EBMS Relay communication method.
 This flexible connection uses the Azure Service Bus rather than a VPN or other direct connection type.
 This connection restricts the option to use standard file tools within the device.